Laura Smith

 When free, she enjoys making art, playing trumpet, board games with friends, and getting outside to hike, climb, or find other nonsense to be had wherever there are trees.

-Christine Miles has recently accepted the position of Community Outreach and Language Access Coordinator.
+Christine Miles is the Community Outreach and Language Access Coordinator.
 For the last year Christine has worked at EYN as a Bilingual Youth Resilience and Resource Coordinator.
 She’s excited to apply her experience of working with families and passion for equitable representation of ALL Snoqualmie Valley community members in developing culturally responsive programming.

 Originally from New York City, Christine was raised in Puerto Rico, immersed in its language and rich culture.
 As a young adult, she returned to the U.S. by way of California.
 She moved to Washington in the early 90’s and has resided in the Snoqualmie Valley since 2005.
 Christine’s early life experiences with acclimating to diverse cultures has fostered compassion for others who encounter similar situations.